oxfordroadmapping/country-profiles-clean-up-zh_hant/central-america-n-caribbean/nicaragua.md

 turquoise-browed motmot (bird); national colors: blue, white

 ### 國歌
-- `name`: "Salve a ti, Nicaragua" (Hail to Thee, Nicaragua)
+- `名稱`: "Salve a ti, Nicaragua" (Hail to Thee, Nicaragua)
-- `lyrics/music`: Salomon Ibarra MAYORGA/traditional, arranged by Luis Abraham DELGADILLO **note**:  although only officially adopted in 1971, the music was approved in 1918 and the lyrics in 1939; the tune, originally from Spain, was used as an anthem for Nicaragua from the 1830s until 1876
+- `歌詞／音樂`: Salomon Ibarra MAYORGA/traditional, arranged by Luis Abraham DELGADILLO **note**:  although only officially adopted in 1971, the music was approved in 1918 and the lyrics in 1939; the tune, originally from Spain, was used as an anthem for Nicaragua from the 1830s until 1876

 ### 國家級遺產